-The internal rechargeable battery, lightweight size and headphone jack make it a convenient device for travel and private listening.
+The internal rechargeable battery, lightweight size and headphone jack also make it a convenient device for travel and private listening.

 - Good variety: 10 nature, 7 fan, and 7 white noise options.